 How long does it take for the body to process the alcohol after a night of drinking?
 Will I be within the legal limit to drive home in the morning?

 The best advice is always to be on the safe side.
-That means don’t drink any alcohol if you plan to drive the same evening and, if you have been drinking, don’t drive the morning after if there’s a chance you might still be affected.
+That means you shouldn’t drink any alcohol if you plan to drive the same evening.
+If you have been drinking, don’t drive the morning after if there’s a chance you might still be affected.
 Wait a few hours before driving and really take stock of how you feel before getting behind the wheel.
 There are no quick fixes for getting rid of alcohol – a shower or cup of coffee won’t make any difference, it just takes time.
 There’s no concrete answer to the question ‘when can i drive after drinking’ – we would just say wait at least a day.

 The dangers of driving under the influence of alcohol include, but are not limited to:

 - Slower reactions

 On average 3,000 people are killed or seriously injured on our roads each year in drink-drive related crashes.
 What’s more, nearly one in six of all deaths on the road involve drivers who are over the legal limit.
 You don’t have to be in a crash to be stopped and breathalysed, if the police notice anything suspicious they have every right to stop you — around 100,000 drivers are convicted every year for drunk driving.

 Keep in mind, breath is not the only way to detect a drink in your system.
 Blood alcohol levels and urine testing is also pretty standard.
 If you want to know more about the legal limits, visit the official government page.
 So, next time you’re thinking ‘when can I drive after drinking’ , remember this info.

 Above all, just stay safe and don’t make any rash decisions, especially if you’re under the influence.

 No featured article